CSCfi/csc-user-guide/docs/apps/orca.md

     Please remember to adjust %pal nproc in your input file according to the total number of requested MPI tasks (nodes * ntasks-per-node).

+- You should not use the SLURM parameter cpus-per-task in your batch job script.
+It is not intended for code parallelized with MPI.
 - You can find a few additional example jobs in the directory:

 ```console
 /appl/soft/chem/orca
 ```

+!!! note
+    If you come across an error related to oversubscribed resources, you need to call your calculation as

+    $ORCADIR/orca file.inp --oversubscribe > file.out

 ## References